nikan-af/CPS630-RideSharing-Angular/Project/README.md

 Then place the api directory located in the project directory inside the htdocs folder in XAMPP.

-To get MYSQL working you need to download MySQL Workbench and then connect to the database instance I created.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.